osrf/gazebo_tutorials/drcsim_set_joint_damping/tutorial.md

 In this tutorial, we'll demonstrate how to call ROS services in command-line using [rosservice](http://www.ros.org/wiki/rosservice).

-After running Gazebo with Atlas, `roslaunch drcsim_gazebo atlas_sandia_hands.launch`, you can then use `rosservice list` to look for existing services:
+After running Gazebo-classic with Atlas, `roslaunch drcsim_gazebo atlas_sandia_hands.launch`, you can then use `rosservice list` to look for existing services:

 ~~~
 rosservice list | grep damping